aredridel/http-from-first-principles/README.md

 one uses a C++ module for parsing the HTTP headers, rather than the naive approach I took here, but the structure is a bit similar.

+There's some [background on the development process] on my blog.

 If this project is useful to you, say hi!
 I'd love to hear from you.

 Aria Stewart <aredridel@dinhe.net>

+[background on the development process]: http://aredridel.dinhe.net/2015/10/25/learning-how-to-speak-network-protocols-in-node-js-by-implementing-http/